ken-zhong/pxl-On/issues.md

 - error messages with AuthRoute and ProtectedRoute
 - why do some import require .jsx and not others? e.g. nav_auth.jsx

+- how to store profile pictures and keep them separate from the gallery pictures?
+  - assign them an 'admin' id?

 - can I use this - https://github.com/guoyunhe/flexbin

 More readings on responsive image grid
 - https://medium.com/@danrschlosser/building-the-image-grid-from-google-photos-6a09e193c74a